 What Are the School Hours at Fordell School?

-The school schedule runs from 8:30am to 3:15pm, with classes starting at 9:00am.
-Your daily routine includes breaks at 11:00am and 12:45pm, ensuring a balanced day for learning and socializing.
+The school schedule runs from early morning to mid-afternoon, with regular breaks ensuring a balanced day for learning and socializing at Fordell.

 How Can Parents Get Involved in School Activities?

-Imagine a vibrant tapestry of parent volunteerism woven into community events.
-You can get involved by coaching sports, assisting with productions, or joining committees, fostering connections that enrich your child's school experience and strengthen the community.
+Picture a vibrant community of parent volunteerism woven into events.
+Get involved by coaching sports or joining committees, enriching your child’s school experience.

 Are There Any School Uniforms Required?

-There isn't a specific uniform policy or detailed dress code required.
-You should focus on wearing warm, appropriate clothing for outdoor activities, while embracing the school's values like compassion, courage, and respect in your attire choices.
+There isn’t a specific uniform policy at Fordell School.
+Focus on warm, appropriate clothing for outdoor activities while reflecting school values in attire choices.

 What Support Services Are Available for Students?

-You'll find a range of support services available for students, including counseling services and academic support.
-These resources ensure you can thrive, helping you navigate challenges while fostering your learning and emotional wellbeing.
+A range of support services, including counseling and academic aid, ensures students thrive, helping navigate challenges and fostering emotional wellbeing.

 How Does the School Handle Student Transportation?

-The school handles student transportation through designated bus routes and encourages carpool options among parents.
-You'll need to inform the school if your child isn't on the afternoon bus to ensure safety and accountability.
+Fordell School manages student transportation via designated bus routes and encourages carpool options.
+Inform the school if your child misses the afternoon bus for safety.

 Conclusion